PostHog/posthog.com/contents/docs/user-guides/feature-flags.md

 > **Note:** Feature Flags are currently available with our [JavaScript](/docs/integrate/client/js#feature-flags) and [Python](/docs/integrate/server/python) libraries.
 We're working to support this feature on all of our libraries, but, for the moment, you can also use [our API](/docs/api/overview#feature-flags) to implement feature flags in your backend.

-## Learning Resources
+## Learning resources

 ### Tutorial

-For a comprehensive step-by-step tutorial on how to use feature flags, check out [How to Safely Roll Out New Features](/docs/tutorials/feature-flags).
+For a comprehensive step-by-step tutorial on how to use feature flags, check out [How to safely roll out new features](/docs/tutorials/feature-flags).

 ![Create feature flags](../../images/tutorials/banners/feature-flags.png)

-### Demo Video
+### Demo video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a6WEuVncYok" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br />

-## Creating Feature Flags
+## Creating feature flags

 In the sidebar, go to 'Experiments' and click '+ New Feature Flag'.